yinkang-sh/CSNavigator/README.md

 # CSNavigator
-CSNavigator is a common navigator static page of computer science knowlege.
+CSNavigator is a common navigator static page of computer science knowledge.